 References should be cited in footnotes.
-Please do not use the Harvard system of author and date: any 'further reading' to which you wish to draw readers' attention should be mentioned in the text or footnotes at the relevant point, and work you cite directly is mentioned in footnotes in any case, so there will be no need for a bibliography.
+Please do not use the Harvard system of author and date: any 'further reading' to which you wish to draw readers' attention should be mentioned in the text or footnotes at the relevant point, and work you cite directly is mentioned in footnotes and in the bibliography.
 Use the following styles both for footnoted references and for works directly cited in the main text, paying close attention to punctuation: